Pirate FlagPirates and PrivateersPirate Flag

 The Royal Navy 1793-1800 The Royal Navy in the Napoleonic Age

-Cover
+Cover Art: The

-Art: The Royal Navy in the Napoleonic Age
+Royal Navy in the Napoleonic Age

 The Royal Navy in the Napoleonic Age: Senior Service, 1800-1815

-By Mark Jessop
+by Mark Jessop

 Pen & Sword, 2019, ISBN 978-1-52672-038-2, US $27.25 / UK £19.99

-reviewed by Irwin Bryan
+review by Irwin Bryan

 This look at the Royal Navy, known as the Senior Service for being England’s first permanently armed force, begins towards the end of the French Revolutionary War.
 It covers the disarmament after the Peace of Amiens, rearmament with the resumption of hostilities, and the entire Napoleonic War.
-But that does not mean the story is in chronological order.
+That does not mean the story is in chronological order.
 Various aspects of manning and building the Royal Navy, as well as the battles fought, are explored in each chapter.
 Still, little escapes the author’s attention, much to our delight.

 What makes this history unique is the way it is told.
 Instead of just the traditional author narration of events and facts, where Mr. Jessop introduces us to actual people – naval officers, politicians, and Frenchmen – he also intertwines anonymous characters and ships into the narrative.
-This is done to show how individual men and women, often nameless in history, were swept up in the tide of war.
+This is done to show how individual men and women, often nameless in history, are swept up in the tide of war.

 We witness these events through their eyes and thoughts as they experience different scenarios.
 This allows us to see what happens from the different perspectives of a Danish pilot, a German émigré, a nurse, a poet and his wife, a chaplain, an invalided sailor, three friends off the same ship who meet up with three sisters of a fallen comrade after Trafalgar, a laborer, and an abolitionist, among others.*